puffinsoft/jscanify/README.md

   };
 });
 ```

+To export the paper to a PDF, see [here](https://stackoverflow.com/questions/23681325/convert-canvas-to-pdf)
 ### Notes
 - for optimal paper detection, the paper should be placed on a flat surface with a solid background color
 - we recommend wrapping your code using `jscanify` in a window `load` event listener to ensure OpenCV is loaded